 You can eat Imli ki chutney with pakoras, Dahi Bhallas, Chat Papdi, Gol Gappe, Aloo Tikki and what not.
 The list if unending and I am literally salivating while writing this post and Imly Chutney recipe.
-Hope you give it a try and love this too.
+I hope you give it a try and love this too.

 I make this recipe from scratch though there are various shortcuts available.
 For instance, these days you can get preserved tamarind pulp in the market as well, but it has preservatives and I avoid using those.
 I do use deseeded and clean tamarind to save time, but you can always take the original ones too.
 It will just take slightly longer to open the shell and remove the stones.